Immigrating to New Zealand

 - Be from overseas and have been accredited under the Seoul Accord programme (check here)

 - Be from overseas and be on NZQA's List of Qualifications Exempt from Assessment (check here)

-- Undertake an International Qualifications Assessment (IQA) with NZQA and have been assessed as equivalent to a Level 7 or above qualification.
+- Undertake an International Qualifications Assessment (IQA) with NZQA and have been assessed as equivalent to NZ Bachelors Degree at Level 7 or above qualification.

 Full details are on the NZQA website.